Continuing Education Activity

 Prognosis

-IGH is a benign condition with an excellent prognosis; however, once present, lesions do not remit without treatment.
-As such, they primarily represent a cosmetic concern.
-IGH may be an indication of cumulative sun exposure.
+IGH is a benign condition with an excellent prognosis.
+However, once present, lesions do not remit without treatment.
+As such, IGH primarily represents a cosmetic concern.
+The condition may be an indication of cumulative sun exposure.
 However, no direct correlation has been made to date.

 Enhancing Healthcare Team Outcomes